hinto-janai/festival/src/README.md

 ## Lifetime
 `Collection` gets created _once_, (its core data) never gets mutated, and lives in memory as long as `Festival` is open or until the user requests a new one.

-To prevent invalidating all the indicies to the inner `Vec`'s, `Collection` _must_ be static.
+To prevent invalidating all the indices to the inner `Vec`'s, `Collection` _must_ be static.

 This unfortunately means the lifetime of user-created playlists are tied with the `Collection`.

-Since playlists are just `Slice`'s, they will be invalidated if indicies are changed.
+Since playlists are just `Slice`'s, they will be invalidated if indices are changed.

 This can be fixed by:

 1. Storing `Artist`, `Album` and `Song` names by text
 2. Comparing those with the new files when the user creates a new `Collection`
-3. Connect the known names with the new indicies
+3. Connect the known names with the new indices
 4. Do ??? with names that don't exist anymore

 This isn't implemented because I personally never use playlists (it would be a lot of work, too).